wumm-project/wumm-project.github.io/TTN.md

 For communication purposes a
 [mailing list](http://lists.informatik.uni-leipzig.de/mailman/listinfo/ttn)
-(with archive accessible to members) is set up to coordinate the further application procedure.
+(with archive accessible to members) is set up to coordinate the further discussions and application procedures.
 If you are interested to join the project, please send a mail to
-[Hans-Gert Gräbe](http://bis.informatik.uni-leipzig.de/HansGertGraebe/) as the main coordinator of the project proposal.
+[Hans-Gert Gräbe](http://bis.informatik.uni-leipzig.de/HansGertGraebe/) as the main coordinator of the project at large.

 Additionally we are discussing to apply for an EC research project to set up a [Research Network on Systematic Innovation (ReNSI)](ReNSI "wikilink") and (on